-Every personal injury case is unique and at the same time many are very similar.
-Some personal injury cases take much longer than others and some of the factors that determine the length are the specific type of personal injury case, the number of parties and the extent of the injuries.
+Every personal injury case is unique and at the same time, many are very similar.
+Some personal injury cases take much longer than others and some of the factors that determine the length are the specific type of personal injury case, the number of parties, and the extent of the injuries.
 The timing of an auto injury case can be much less than a complex multiparty lawsuit.

 This article is written to give you an idea of the process a personal injury case may take from start to finish.

 The Medical Treatment- Day 1 to Release of Treatment.

 Clearly, the earlier an accident victim seeks medical attention the better for their recovery and also their personal injury claim.
 While it is not always possible to obtain quick appointments with doctors, the longer you delay the more likely it is that the insurance company will want to contest all or part of your treatment.